manxin-c/manxin-c.github.io/aboutme.md

 #### **Nucleosome Structure:**

-- Exploring the mechanisms underlying the assembly of the histone octamer with specific chaperones or remodelers.
+- Exploring the mechanisms underlying the assembly and maintenance of the histone octamer with specific chaperones or remodelers.

 #### **Key Words:**